-Ncapriata is one of the sides of choice for the meat dishes.
+'Ncapriata is one of the sides of choice for the meat dishes.
 This side is made with fava beans that are slowly cooked in salted water with garlic and hot peppers.
-Depending on the preferences, they can be served as a puree or whole beans, and are usually accompanied by sautéed turnip leaves or chicory.
+Depending on the preferences, they can be served as a puree or whole beans, and are usually accompanied by sautéed rapini or chicory.

 Apart from these dishes, there are wide varieties of vegetable dishes that include grilled or sautéed vegetables, purees of vegetables or beans, and baked vegetables.

 Focaccia barese is certainly the most popular type of street food.
 Focaccia can be found in other parts of Italy as well, most notably in Liguria, the region from which this dish originates.
-The peculiarity of this type of flat bread is the presence of the potatoes in the dough.
+The peculiarity of Bari's version of this type of flat bread is the presence of potatoes in the dough.
 The focaccia is baked in round pans that are greased with olive oil, and it can have numerous toppings.
 The original focaccia barese was made exclusively with tomatoes and olives, but today it is easy to find it garnished with rosemary, onions, anchovies, or other local ingredients.

-All the wines in the region are produced according to the ancient tradition of winemaking and maintaining unaltered the cultivation techniques.
+All the wines in the region are produced according to the ancient tradition of winemaking and maintaining unaltered cultivation techniques.

 Among the white wines, one of the most popular is Moscato di Trani.
-Made from white Muscat grapes, this wine is characterized by a pleasantly sweet flavor, and it can pair wonderfully with any of the traditional desserts.
+Made from white Moscato grapes, this wine is characterized by a pleasantly sweet flavor, and it can pair wonderfully with any of the traditional desserts.

 Fiano di Puglia is another popular white wine among the locals.
 Characterized by a dry crisp flavor, this wine pairs well with fish and vegetables.

-Apulia is certainly most famous for its red wines, and among them, we can mention Primitivo di Manduria as one of the most popular.
+Apulia is certainly most famous for its red wines, and among them, we can mention Primitivo di Manduria as one of the most renowned.
 This wine has a pleasing and harmonious flavor, while its aroma is particularly light.
 When aged, the color of this wine is almost purple and it has a velvety flavor.

 Negroamaro is another popular red, characterized by a fruity flavor and a delicate tobacco aroma.
 Its taste is somehow similar to Nero di Troia, another exquisite Apulian wine.